Hanks Belts are USA Made from the finest full grain leathers, never processed or bonded leather.

 Is excessive stretching covered?
 What is considered excessive stretching?

 Excessive stretching is covered under normal use of our belts if the proper belt for the intended use is purchased.
 We have several weights from 14oz to 20oz with Steel Core reinforcement.
 We would consider excessive stretching anything over an inch and a half.
+Stretching or elongating of the holes is normal on leather belts up to 3/8".
 Stretching due to water damage or uses other than the intended purpose ( like you used it as a tow strap or you used our casual belt for a carrying 3lbs of gear) are not covered.

 My belt didn't stay straight.
 Is this covered?